JadeDon/jaded.github.io/_pages/blog.md

 ## Blog

-I cry in Mandarin and laugh in English.
-Only this year have I started to trust English as I trust Mandarin.
+I cry, laugh, and reflect in Mandarin.
+I analyse, reassure, and claim in English.

 You can find my Mandarin blog at <a href="http://t.cn/A66XOoJh">坚瓠</a>.

-Note: my blog is hosted within an in-app publishing ecosystem.
-Consequently, external web links may not provide an optimal viewing experience.
+<small>Note: this blog is hosted within an in-app publishing ecosystem.
+Consequently, external web links may not provide an optimal viewing experience.<small>

 Below are selected entries from my blog, interpreted with the help of GPT.